miklevin/MikeLev.in/index.md

 ## LPvg Stack (Linux, Python, vim & git)

+> **[LPvg](/LPvg/)** is a time-tested tech stack that gives you superpowers.
+It's four simple tools that work together: Linux, Python, vim and git.
+I use them daily to build AI and automation systems, but they're perfect for any technical challenge.
+Master these fundamentals, and you'll have a career foundation that lasts.

 <ul class="lpvg-list">
   <li><code class="language-plaintext highlighter-rouge">`Linux`</code>: The universal foundation that runs beneath it all</li>
   <li><code class="language-plaintext highlighter-rouge">`Python`</code>: The elegant language that automates the tedious</li>